Preview: Learning how to harden off seedlings is important to ensure success when you transplant seedlings to the garden.

 By using these tips, you should be able to successfully prepare your seedlings for the outdoors and plant them in the garden with minimal transplant shock.

 Want a list of the top 5 (inexpensive) gardening tools every beginning gardener needs?
-Subscribe to my weekly newsletter and you can download it immediately.
+Sign up below to get access to my Resource Library where you will find this printable and many others.